sydneybgarcia/sydswebsite/content/authors/admin/_index.md

 I am a PhD student in social psychology at Princeton University working primarily with Dr. Betsy Levy Paluck.
 My research interests include social norms/deviance, inequity, identity development, and field experiments.
 Specifically, I am interested in exploring the causes and consequences of gender and racial disparities in occupations and interests.
 I aim to conduct research that can be used to inform institutional and public policies to reduce these disparities.

+Before becoming a graduate student I was a research coordinator in Dr. Jamil Zaki's Stanford Social Neurosciece Lab.
+I recieved my BA in Psychology with a minor in Gender and Women's Studies from UC Berkeley.
+As an undergraduate I was a research assistant in Dr. Dacher Keltner's lab.
+As a Haas Scholar and Ronald E. McNair Scholar, I completed an honors thesis exploring the relationship between news consumption, stress, and well-being among Mexican farmworkers.